LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation: Introduction

-\textbf{Can game-theoretic ranking algorithms mitigate such self-bias and produce more reliable evaluation rankings?} Prior studies have demonstrated that LLMs often exhibit self-preference bias~\cite{DBLP:conf/acl/LiuML24, dietz2025llmevaluationtropesperspectivesvalidity}, where models tend to assign favorable scores to their own outputs when serving as evaluators.
-This phenomenon poses a challenge to the fairness and objectivity of model evaluation.
-We investigate whether game-theoretic methods, which aggregate rankings from multiple evaluators based on collective decision-making ranking, can effectively reduce this bias and yield more trustworthy assessment results.
+\textbf{During the peer evaluation, how well do different game-theoretic peer evaluation algorithms align with human judgments in ranking LLMs?} We find that aggregation-based ranking methods, which derive a consensus ranking from multiple evaluator-provided rankings, achieve substantially stronger and more stable alignment with human judgments than single-model evaluations.
+Among these methods, consensus-based aggregation method, particularly the Kemeny--Young method~\cite{kemeny1959mathematics}, consistently exhibit the highest alignment across benchmarks.
+Moreover, such game-theoretic aggregation approaches also outperform rankings induced by standard accuracy-based benchmarks, highlighting their advantage in capturing human-aligned preferences beyond correctness alone.
+Importantly, this scalability is achieved without changing the aggregation method, indicating that game-theoretic ranking remains effective even when only sparse comparisons are available.

+\textbf{Can game-theoretic ranking algorithms mitigate such self-bias and produce more reliable evaluation rankings?} Consistent with prior studies~\cite{DBLP:conf/acl/LiuML24, dietz2025llmevaluationtropesperspectivesvalidity}, our results confirm that LLMs exhibit systematic self-preference bias, with self-assigned rankings showing weak and unstable alignment with human judgment.
+We further find that game-theoretic aggregation substantially reduces the impact of this bias.
+In particular, consensus-based aggregation produces stable rankings that remain well aligned with human preferences even when self-assigned rankings are included, demonstrating the robustness of game-theoretic methods to self-preference bias.

 \textbf{Are there specific LLM capabilities where game-theoretic evaluation exhibits varying alignment with human judgment?} LLMs possess diverse capabilities across a wide range of tasks, from logical reasoning to creative generation.
-Analyzing alignment across different task categories helps identify where this evaluation method performs reliably, and where it may fall short in capturing human preferences.

-Our empirical analysis is organized into three components to systematically evaluate the effectiveness and fairness of game-theoretic peer evaluation for LLMs.
-First, we compare model rankings produced by different aggregation algorithms against human-annotated ground truth to assess alignment with human judgment.
-Second, we quantify self-preference bias by measuring the extent to which LLMs favor their own outputs, and examine whether rank aggregation mitigates this bias through collective decision-making.
-Third, we analyze alignment scores across different task types (e.g., mathematic, chinese, instruction-following, open-ended generation and so on) to investigate whether evaluation consistency varies by capability domain.
-Together, these experiments provide a comprehensive assessment of our framework and highlight its potential for reliable, and fair model evaluation.
-In summary, this paper makes the following key contributions:
+Our results show that alignment with human judgment varies substantially across different capability domains.
+Game-theoretic aggregation achieves the strongest and most stable alignment on tasks with clear and objective correctness signals, such as mathematical reasoning tasks, while exhibiting weaker and more variable alignment on more subjective tasks, including creative writing and linguistically nuanced benchmarks.
+Nevertheless, even in such settings, aggregate rankings can still capture human consensus at the dataset level overall.